frasertweedale/blog-fp/posts/2021-01-11-hakyll-title-formatting.md

 ## The standard approach

 [Pandoc][] reads an optional YAML *metadata block* at the beginning of an input file.
-The `title` is specified there:
+You specify the `title` there:

 ```markdown
 ---